PockyBum522/windows-command-line-settings/README.md

 "%settingsExe%" -taskbarsearchbarsethidden

-# Tested Examples of Arguments
+# Tested Settings and Examples of Arguments

-(Examples for v0.0.01)
+(Examples for v0.0.02)

 ----------==================== Taskbar ====================----------</br></br>